 Pathway Design through Machine Learning

-Leverage machine learning and probabilistic modeling techniques to guide synthetic biology in a systematic fashion
+Guide synthetic biology in a systematic fashion

 Given the growing amount of available synthetic biology parts (promoters, ribosome binding sites, enzymes, terminators, etc.), it is becoming increasingly complicated to choose the optimals for a given pathway.
 The traditional approach of creating libraries with all possible combinations is becoming less and less practical as the number of possible parts grows.